sergrt/CameraAiDetector/README.md

       - Download and install CodeProject AI from here: https://www.codeproject.com/Articles/5322557/CodeProject-AI-Server-AI-the-easy-way
       - Enable YOLOv5 from CodeProject AI dashboard - select one suitable for your platform
    2. OpenCV AI DNN:
-      - Download YOLOv5 onnx file (see "Releases" section) - yolov5s recommended
+      - Download YOLOv5 onnx file (see "Releases" section) - yolov5s is recommended
-      - (For CUDA) Download OpenCV_CUDA_libs (see "Releases" section)
-      - Replace application libs with CUDA-enabled libs
+      - (For CUDA support) Download OpenCV_CUDA_libs (see "Releases" section) and replace application libs with CUDA-enabled libs
 3. Create new Telegram bot and obtain bot token
 4. Update `settings.json` file.
 At least these parameters should be set:
    - `source` - video stream URL or video file path
    - `storage_path` - exisiting folder to store videos and images
    - `bot_token` - Telegram bot token
    - `allowed_users` - add yourself here
-   - in case OpenCV AI DNN is preffered, set `use_codeproject_ai` to false, and point `onnx_file_path` to onnx file
+   - in case OpenCV AI DNN is preffered, set `use_codeproject_ai` to `false`, and point `onnx_file_path` to onnx file
 5. Run app and  send `/start` to your bot

 ## AI backend notes
 OpenCV DNN or CodeProject AI can be used to analyze video stream.
 Some notes to consider:
-- Both provides CUDA support
+- Both provide CUDA support, but using CodeProject AI does not require to build OpenCV with CUDA support
 - OpenCV DNN uses more RAM
 - Performance depends on hardware.
 CUDA-enabled OpenCV and CodeProject AI seem to perform really close to each other
 - Compiling OpenCV with CUDA support for Windows is _really_ slow